 TV Set and Video Monitor Color Balance

-Before leaving the subject of color temperature we need to mention a factor that needs to be considered in reproducing video and film images -- the inherent color temperature of the TV sets and color monitors that display the pictures.
+Before leaving the subject of color temperature we need to mention a factor that should be considered in reproducing video and film images -- the inherent color temperature of the TV sets and color monitors that display the pictures.